 "Give a Piece a Chance." — Books.
 Blog.
 Pie Classes.
 And a Pinch of Activism.

-Chef Formaro is passionate about pie and “because we’re in Iowa,” he favors a butter and lard crust.
+Featured in the pie crust segment and throughout the film, Chef Formaro is passionate about pie.
+“Because we’re in Iowa,” he favors a butter and lard crust.
 You can find his pies at Gateway Market, though they sell out fast.

-Lana has won countless blue ribbons for her pies.
-She has so many flavors to choose from.
-You need to order ahead for pickup at the Mickle Center in the Sherman Hill area.
+Lana Shope’s pies appear in the pie crust segment, as well as in the State Fair and RAGBRAI.has won countless blue ribbons for her pies.
+She has many flavors to choose from, but you need to order ahead for pickup at the Mickle Center in the Sherman Hill neighborhood.

 Goldie’s is the year round location for The Bacon Box concessionaire that sells pecan pie on a stick at the Iowa State Fair.
 Have a pork tenderloin sandwich at Goldie’s, voted best in Iowa, but save room for pie.

-Their sour cream raisin pie is pictured in the film, but they often have at least 6 kinds of pies to choose from, all made from scratch by a local baker.
+If you want to taste sour cream raisin pie, the State Pie of Iowa, the place to do it is at Bonaparte Retreat.
+A slice of it is pictured in the film.
+They usually have at least 6 kinds of pies to choose from, all made from scratch by a local baker.

 During RAGBRAI, Mary Kay made hundreds of pies, including gluten free.
 She’s in her 80s and continues to make customers happy with her baked goods, including some very tasty cinnamon rolls.
 Call for hours.